SEO Cluster

 Guide · 8 min

-How to use a positioning analyst to cut launch narrative drafts from twelve to three, with the prompts and structural moves that compress the cycle
+How PMMs use a positioning analyst to compress launch narrative drafting from twelve revisions to three, without surrendering editorial judgment

 For PMM · Launch narratives take too many drafts